 Occidental's interest in Algeria involves development and production rights in 18 fields within Blocks 404a and 208, which are located in the Berkine Basin in Algeria's Sahara Desert and are governed by an agreement amongst Occidental, Sonatrach and other partners.
-Occidental is responsible for 24.5% of the development and production costs.
+Occidental is responsible for 35% of the development and production costs.
 The El Merk central processing facility in Block 208 processes produced oil, NGL and natural gas, while the Hassi Berkine South and Ourhoud central processing facilities in Block 404a process produced oil.
-The rights to produce from the Block 404a fields expire between May 2023 and 2036, and the rights to produce from the Block 208 fields expire in 2032.
+The rights to produce from the Block 404a and Block 208 fields under the new development agreement commenced May 3, 2023 and will continue until 2048.

-In 2022, net production in Algeria was 45 Mbbl/d, two gross development wells were drilled and annual net capital expenditures were \$25 million.
+In 2023, net production in Algeria was 32 Mboe/d, two gross development wells were drilled and annual net capital expenditures were \$30 million.